ks75vl/chromerd/README.md

 - `body`: Represents the raw body of the invocation.
 It is an `ArrayBuffer` that stores the binary data of the request body.
 Empty body will be ended in an zero-length `ArrayBuffer`.
 - `form`: Represents the form data of the invocation, parsed based on the `content-type` header value.
 It is a `Map` where the keys are field names, and the values can be `string` or `ArrayBuffer`
 - `params`: Represents the parameters extracted from the URL match pattern.
 It is a `Map` where the keys are parameter names, and the values are the corresponding parameter values as strings
 - `requestHeaders`: Represents the request headers of the invocation.
-It is a `Map` where the keys (`lower-case`) are header names, and the values are the corresponding header values as strings.
+It is a `Map` where the keys (`case-insensitive`) are header names, and the values are the corresponding header values as strings.

 ## InvocationReturnValue
 >  An interface that represents the return value of an invocation or request.
 It contains various properties to monitor and manipulate response.